 fibre-reinforced concrete columns against blast loading conditions is confirmed

-Li, J, Wu, C, Hao, H, Su, Y & Liu, Z 2016, 'Blast resistance of concrete slab reinforced with high performance fibre material', Journal of Structural Integrity and Maintenance, vol. 1, no. 2, pp. 51-59.View/Download from: UTS OPUS or Publisher's site
+Li, J, Wu, C, Hao, H, Su, Y & Liu, Z 2016, 'Blast resistance of concrete slab reinforced with high performance fibre material', Journal of Structural Integrity and Maintenance, vol. 1, no. 2, pp. 51-59.View/Download from: Publisher's site

-Li, J, Wu, C, Hao, H, Wang, Z & Su, Y 2016, 'Experimental investigation of ultra-high performance concrete slabs under contact explosions', INTERNATIONAL JOURNAL OF IMPACT ENGINEERING, vol. 93, pp. 62-75.View/Download from: UTS OPUS or Publisher's site
+Li, J, Wu, C, Hao, H, Wang, Z & Su, Y 2016, 'Experimental investigation of ultra-high performance concrete slabs under contact explosions', INTERNATIONAL JOURNAL OF IMPACT ENGINEERING, vol. 93, pp. 62-75.View/Download from: Publisher's site

 Su, Y, Li, J, Wu, C, Wu, P & Li, Z-X 2016, 'Influences of nano-particles on dynamic strength of ultra-high performance concrete', COMPOSITES PART B-ENGINEERING, vol. 91, pp. 595-609.View/Download from: Publisher's site